 - Salt and ground black pepper

-First, remove the mozzarella from its preserving water.
+For first remove the excess water from fresh mozzarella.
+Cut the mozzarella into small cubes and leave it in a saucepan for as long as possible.
 Tip: After 15 minutes move the mozzarella into the fridge, so it will become dryer.

 You can replace the mozzarella with other cheeses as you wish; You can use caciocavallo cheese, sweet or smoked cheese, scamorza, tuma etc.